 Who Founded Black History Month?

-Woodson, a Harvard-educated historian, founded the Black History Month.
+Woodson, a Harvard-educated historian, founded Black History Month.
 He chose February for the celebration to honor the past and to recognize those who helped shape the future of African Americans in America, according to the Association for the Study of African American Life and History (ASALH).
 By choosing this month and recognizing the discourse of the time, he encouraged the public to extend its learning of Black history.

 Woodson’s 100-year legacy continues to grow and impact communities worldwide, including Canada and the United Kingdom.